lyq-lin/Study.Net.MyBlog/README.md

 # pay attention
 1. input your mysql password in appsettings.json
-2. eliminate smsHelper if you not get Tencent cloud's Sms Service
+2. eliminate smsHelper if you not get Ali cloud's Sms Service
 3. use redis services before start project